kubosho/wezterm-sessions/README.md

 - **Restore Session** Reopens a previously saved session that matches the current workspace name, restoring its layout and directories.
-- **Load Session** Allows selecting which saved session to load, regardless of the current workspace name (not working on remote sessions).
+- **Load Session** Allows selecting which saved session to load, regardless of the current workspace name.
 - **Delete Session State** Allows selecting which saved session to delete, regardless of the current workspace name.
 - **Edit Session State** Allows selecting which saved session to